Mathematical Methods (as MAGIC022)

 This unit will teach a variety of powerful mathematical methods that can be used in order to solve mathematical problems that arise in numerous applications.
 This will include both exact and approximate solutions.
 In the case of the latter, asymptotic and perturbation methods will be developed to solve partial differential equations and determine approximations for integrals.

-- Use transforms and complex variable theory in order to solve a variety of initial and boundary value problems
+- Use results from complex variable theory in order to evaluate integrals.

-- Use asymptotic and perturbative methods in order to solve ordinary and partial differential equations approximately
+- Use asymptotic and perturbation methods in order to solve ordinary and partial differential equations approximately.

 Assessment Further Information